biancarosa/i-code-for-fun/README.md

+- Graphs
-- Graph
+-
--- P10004.cpp - A simple bicoloring/bipartition problem.
+- P10004.cpp - A simple bicoloring/bipartition problem.
 Solved using a modification of DFS.